A Jedi's Fight - A Star Wars Fan Fiction Story

 "Then we'd better lower the blast doors and welcome our visitors," Wedge laughed, but he wondered why Liane clearly had felt Ian's presence first.

-Ian was keeping the submersible in the middle of the river mouth, still watching the rear monitor, when part of the opposite wall started to divide diagonally.
-The terrace and the jetty slowly started to rise above the surface of the water.
-Leia who was looking at the front screen seemed as amazed as he was.
+Ian was keeping the submersible just outside of the river mouth, still watching the rear monitor, when part of the opposite wall started to divide diagonally.
+The terrace and the jetty started to rise above the surface of the water.
+Leia who was looking at the front screen called him over and pointed at the screen.

 "It had been completely sealed off, and undetectable.
 This is really an excellent hide-out," She expressed her admiration, "If Mon Mothma ever has to find a solid protection than she is absolutely safe here.
-Well, Ian, we can debark, there's our welcoming committee."
+Well, Ian, we can fix the mooring and leave the vessel, there's our welcoming committee."

 Ian positioned the submersible along the jetty.
+The engine of the submersible stopped.
 The magnetic mooring locked.
 Leia opened the hatch and jumped on jetty.
 Liane rushed over, followed by Wedge Antilles and his padawan.

 "You're really protected now, Liane," Leia said and kissed her.

-The engine of the submersible stopped.
-Ian jumped out, carefully closing the hatch, before he reluctantly walked over to Liane.
+Ian jumped out, carefully closing the hatch, before he walked over to Liane.

 "Hello, Liane, so good to see you again," He said grabbing her hands in his for a moment.

-For a moment they looked at each other, then Ian pulled her to him, took her in his arms and held her.
+For a moment they looked at each other, then reluctantly Ian pulled her to him.

 "I owe you my recovery, Liane," He whispered in her ear.

-Liane looked up at him; she saw his greyish-blue eyes and in a flash she saw the same greyish-blue eyes in another face, the face of a wizened, weather-beaten old Jedi Knight.
+Liane looked up at him; she saw his grayish-blue eyes and in a flash she saw the same grayish-blue eyes in another face, the face of a wizened, weather-beaten old Jedi Knight.

 "It's good to see you've fully recovered, Ian.
 Shall we get inside?"